Skip to main content

 About Us

-• SMART IRB ambassadors are available to answer questions about joining and implementing the SMART IRB Agreement.
+• SMART IRB Ambassadors are available to share their single IRB expertise and assist institutions in joining and implementing the SMART IRB Agreement.

 Resources and education to support institutions and investigators